 Since 2014, I have been collaborating with Professor Robert Klassen through his Teacher Selection Project.
 In 2016, I was awarded a Vice Chancellor’s Postdoctoral Research Fellowship to conduct research on teachers’ non-academic attributes (personal characteristics such as motivation and adaptability) for three years at UNSW Sydney under the mentorship of Professor Andrew Martin in the School of Education.
-To learn more about my postdoctoral research, visit my PL-TIME Project page on this site.

 In 2017, I partnered with the NSW Department of Education to conduct a three-year research project guided by the question: How can we identify successful teachers in NSW?
 The aim of this funded partnership is to validate a proposed model of teacher success as a framework for recruiting, selecting, and retaining quality teachers.
 Stay tuned for progress updates!